ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v2.4

+Save Safe?
+No.

+1. ADDED MODS
+   * Valdacil's Rebalance for Mystic
+   * Approval Rate Adjuster.
+You now only gain 0.66x (66%) of the approval points you used to.
+You now lose 1.33x (133%) of the approval points you used to.
+This slows down the rate of how quickly every companion wants to share their entire backstory and let Durge smooch them.
+   * Reorganized and added more Akelka dragonborn cosmetics.
+   * Steel Watch Armaments adds new magic items to find in Act 3.
+   * Inquisition Domain, a Cleric subclass.
+Please provide feedback on how this feels balance wise, I expect it to be top tier with Life Cleric but if it goes beyond Life Cleric or Tempest Cleric let me know.
+   * Universal Armour Fixer.
+This is an invisible mod that helps prevent situations with some mod armors and AC sources not applying correctly on loading a save.
+   * Order Domain, a Cleric subclass.
+   * Warlords of the Coast.
+We got mothafuggin playable Hobgoblins y'all.
+   * Cosmetic patches specific to WotC.
+   * Critfisher Ring, a very expensive Act 3 ring that makes critfishing builds crazier.
+   * Conjure Animals and Summon Beasts, which increases the variety of animal summons and gives the spell behavior when upcasted similar to how Listo changes summon undead.
+   * Poor Adventurer.
+A lot of pure loot items are worth less gold, a lot of garbage items are worth less gold, you'll loot less gold, you'll get less gold from quests, overall you will be more poor.
+Keep in mind Listo adds a lot more magic items throughout the game including free ones found while adventuring, and ones looted from enemies.
+   * Stop Pickpocketing Volo and Withers.
+   * Alfira Joins the Party.
+   * Save Alfira.
+3. REMOVED MODS
+   * Intelligent Warlock (Optional)
+   * Event Autosave
+   * Remove Debris
+   * With the exception of Intelligent Warlock, it is safe to remove these mods yourself if you don't like them but don't want to update Listo on a current playthrough.
+4. UPDATED MODS
+   * New Character Creation Presets WIP
+   * Tav's Hair Salon
+   * Homebrew Spells
+   * Favored Soul
+   * Hierophant
+   * Ascendant Dragon
+   * Alt Hairs
+   * Drunken Master
+   * Many More Monsters (Optional)
+   * Eye of Vecna (Optional)
+   * Hand of Vecna (Optional)
+   * Way of the Long Death
+   * Dragonborn Extra Cosmetic Tabs
+   * Psi Warrior
+   * Storm Herald
+   * Enweaved
+   * Goon's Library
+5. OTHER CHANGES
+   * THE COMMAND TO OPEN MCM IS SEMI-COLON ";" NOT THE NUMBER 1.
+   * Combat Extender config update: Father Carrion and the Mindflayer brain have been given access to health regen.
+Several enemies have been given Goon passive library changes.
+Commander Zhalk is now immune to being disarmed, however he also has some new weaknesses and nerfed HP.
+If you want his sword, you'll have to kill him - but he's been turned into a reasonable early game challenge for a handful of Level 3 heroes.
+Sarevok has been made a little more dangerous.
+Enemy Paladins and Barbarians (as templates) now gain improved extra attack in act 3.
+Enemy Clerics and Rogues gain Improved Attack in act 3.
+Some Act 1 and 2 enemy healers have the Life Domain improved healing ability, and all enemy Clerics in Act 3 have Disciple of Life.
+   * Re-ordered several mods in Listo to correct load order based issues.
+If you do not want to update Listo, move "Dynamic Sidebar" to the #2 spot under the User Interface section (below ImpUI Patch7Ready).
+   * Yoesph's updated patch addresses more balance issues with Listo, like where the new titanstring bows are found and how good they are.

 # Listonomicon v2.3.2

 Save Safe?
 Yes* unless you are dragonborn then it might struggle, I honestly don't know.